sparkflows/sparkflows-docs/docs/tutorials/languages/scala.rst

     outDF.registerTempTable("outDF")

-For each bedroom type, find the house with the lowest price
+For Each Bedroom Type, Find the House with the Lowest Price
 ===========================================================

 ::